-Troubleshooting With NuoDB Command
+Troubleshooting with NuoDB Command

 Collecting Diagnostics

-Using the nuocmd
+Using the NuoDB Command (nuocmd

 For more information on NuoDB Command and other command line tools, see Command Line Tools.